Sunday, September 8, 2019

 Years passed; I grew up, and joined the U.S. Army, which sent me to Afghanistan to serve at Bagram Airfield, from August, 2006 to February, 2007 (part of Operation Enduring Freedom VII).
-During my Christmas season in Afghanistan, U.S. military and Dalsey, Hillblom, and Lynn (DHL) personnel performed a theatrical adaptation of A Christmas Carol at the Base Chapel.
+During that Christmas season in Afghanistan, U.S. military and Dalsey, Hillblom, and Lynn (DHL) personnel performed a theatrical adaptation of A Christmas Carol at the Base Chapel.

-This performance impressed me so much that, while serving at Victory Base Camp near Baghdad, during Operation Iraqi Freedom, in the winter of 2008 and 2009, I started collecting copies of every version of A Christmas Carol I could, on Video Home System (VHS) and Digital Video Disc (DVD).
+This performance impressed me so much that, while serving at Victory Base Camp near Baghdad, during Operation Iraqi Freedom, in the winter of 2008 and 2009, I started collecting copies of every adaptation of A Christmas Carol I could, on Video Home System (VHS) and Digital Video Disc (DVD).

 Title: (e.g., Scrooge, Ebbie, Ebenezer...)